 Labor Day Weekend is an ideal time to celebrate the hard work you do all year.
 Treat yourself to a mini-break from the hustle and bustle of everyday life with a trip to Branson.
-Since Labor Day Weekend happens September 5-7, 2015—it’s still summer weather in Southwest Missouri.
+Since Labor Day Weekend happens from Friday, September 1 through Monday, September 4, 2017—it’s still summer weather in Southwest Missouri.
 Squeeze in the last bit of the season in Branson.
 From lake fun to theme parks, this destination has it covered.
 Check out these five reasons your family should be in Branson Labor Day Weekend.
 Then, try to find a good excuse to not starting making travel plans.

 1) Table Rock Lake

 As a local, this is my favorite summertime spot.
 I can’t get enough of this gem of a lake.
 Bordered by green tumbling mountains, the blue waters are welcome way to spend a day.
 The best way to do so is by renting a boat.
 Nearby marinas, such as Table Rock State Park Marina and Long Creek Marina, offer boat rentals.
 Pontoon boats start at as little as $210 for four hours.
 Not bad, considering how much fun you’ll have.
 Some even have slides—total bonus!
 At Table Rock Lake, you can also ride jet-skis, kayak, and parasail.
 If you don’t want to rent a boat, don’t worry.
 You can still experience Table Rock Lake at Moonshine Beach.
 Admission is $4 per car.
 Access is to a manmade sand beach with great views of the lake.